Mcilhaggis/tetris-3D-R3F/README.md

 once the blocks hit the ground level they cannot be moved - done once the blocks hits the top of another block that is placed they cannot be moved - done

-when a line of blocks are made it must be removed on a timer the block should move down one by its own accord when a line of blocks is removed the score goes up
+once a block is locked, generate a new one when a line of blocks are made it must be removed on a timer the block should move down one by its own accord when a line of blocks is removed the score goes up